What is data-driven email marketing?

 While email marketing on its own is trying to generate leads, nurture subscribers, and convert prospects, data-driven email marketing is trying to do all of those things, but with a real tangible knowledge of how different types of email campaigns affect your audience and how they perceive you.

-Why is data driven email marketing important?
+Why is data-driven email marketing important?

 Anyone can send emails to an audience of several thousand people and call themself an email marketer.
 But an expert email marketer doesn’t just send emails, they learn to read the data of how different emails perform with a specific audience, they set benchmarks, and they try to improve upon those benchmarks.

 This is important because, even with all the email marketing tips, tricks, and tactics available online, every list of subscribers is different.
-Which means that some tactics will work with your audience and some won’t.
+This means that some tactics will work with your audience and some won’t.

 How do you know which ones work and which ones don’t?